n00b69/woa-betalm/guide/expandstorage.md

 ```

 #### Printing the current partition table
-> Parted will print the list of partitions, **userdata** should be the last partition in the list.
+> Parted will print the list of partitions.
+Do not close the window, because you will need some values from this list as they may differ from the values used in this guide.
 ```cmd
 print
 ```